-zForce AIR Touch Sensor can be used for different purposes, such as detecting touches on a surface or objects in mid-air.
-Assembly requirements differ depending on what purpose the Touch Sensor fulfills.
+The Neonode Touch Sensor Module can be used for different purposes, such as detecting touches on a surface or objects in-air.
+Assembly requirements differ depending on what purpose the Touch Sensor Module fulfills.
 In addition, different industries have different standards and demands to fulfill.
-Mid-air detection applications generally require lower mounting tolerances.
+In-air detection applications generally require lower mounting tolerances.

 Means of Integration

-zForce AIR Touch Sensor comes in two types: one is designed to be integrated horizontally and the other vertically.
+Neonode Touch Sensor Module comes in two types: one is designed to be integrated horizontally and the other vertically.
 This allows different types of assembly possibilities and better adaptation of the available space in the host system.
-The two sensor designs are built on the same concept, but use two different front light pipes.
+The two sensor module designs are built on the same concept, but use two different front light pipes.
 One light path is unaffected; the other bent 90°.

 The front optical surface is not allowed to be blocked by the host system.

 The short sides of the sensor module should be protected from light of high intensity.
 If there is a risk for exposure to strong light, covering the short sides with, for example, black tape might improve performance.

 Light is sent straight out and enables an active area in front of the module, in the same plane as the light path.